 DAVE SOLOMON is a New York-based writer and director.

-His play, Margaret and Craig, starring Mario Cantone and directed by Tony-nominated director Sheryl Kaller, has been seen in workshop at New York Stage and Film, and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group; it is currently in development for future production.
+His play, Margaret and Craig, starring Mario Cantone, has been seen in workshop at New York Stage and Film, and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group; it is currently in development for future production.

 He assisted Bill Condon on the live-action film version of Disney’s Beauty and the Beast and also worked with Condon on the feature film, Mr. Holmes, starring Ian McKellen and Laura Linney.

-For stage, he directed the critically-acclaimed world premiere of Diana Amsterdam’s new play, The Dodgers, at the Hudson Theatre in Los Angeles (starring Corbin Bleu, Talisa Friedman, Jared Gertner, Asher Grodman, Emma Hunton, and Eric Nelsen) and has been developing the theatrical song-cycle You’re Gonna Hate This, with composer Michael Holland and Lindsay Mendez; he has directed concert versions of the piece at both Joe’s Pub and Feinstein’s/54 Below.
-He also directed a staged reading of Sinead Daly’s play Hero Collage, with Justice Smith, John Bolton, Stefanée Martin, Dan Amboyer and Zabryna Guevera, and is currently developing an original, multimedia stage and film piece with Tony-nominated actor Lucas Steele.
+For stage, he directed the critically-acclaimed world premiere of Diana Amsterdam’s new play, The Dodgers, at the Hudson Theatre in Los Angeles (starring Corbin Bleu, Talisa Friedman, Jared Gertner, Asher Grodman, Emma Hunton, and Eric Nelsen) and has been developing the theatrical song-cycle You’re Gonna Hate This, with composer Michael Holland and Tony-Winner Lindsay Mendez; he has directed concert versions of the piece at both Joe’s Pub and Feinstein’s/54 Below.

 Other directing credits for stage include Same Time, Next Year with John Bolton and Eve Plumb, various incarnations of Jeff Thomson and Jeremy Desmon’s musical Pump Up The Volume and a staged reading of Debra Monk’s play, Dick and Lola, for the Roundabout Theatre Company; that starred Ms. Monk alongside Andrea Martin and Brian Kerwin.
 He was also the director of Marrying Meg, which was one of the eight shows selected by the New York Times as a highlight of that year’s New York Musical Theatre Festival (NYMF).

-Solomon has also worked extensively as an Associate Director to Joe Mantello, Scott Ellis and Bill Condon, among others – and has worked on twelve Broadway productions including Side Show, The Mystery of Edwin Drood, 9 to 5, Pal Joey, Sunday in the Park with George (2008), The Ritz, Curtains, Laugh Whore and Assassins.
+Solomon has also worked extensively as an Associate Director to Joe Mantello, Scott Ellis, Sam Buntrock and Bill Condon, among others – and is the Associate Director of the Chicago and Broadway-bound production of Tootsie.
+He has worked on twelve Broadway productions including Side Show, The Mystery of Edwin Drood, 9 to 5, Pal Joey, Sunday in the Park with George (2008), The Ritz, Curtains, Laugh Whore and Assassins.
 He also worked with Scott Ellis on “A Christmas Story Live” for Fox.

 Solomon is a graduate of Vassar College and is represented by Michael Finkle at William Morris Endeavor.